 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-History - Drugs & Alcohol: Getting Started - Background Information
+History - Drugs & Alcohol: Reference - Background Information

 A special topic guide for researching drugs and alcohol from a historical perspective